IIA Award in effective delivery of audit and assurance

 - collaboration with other assurance providers

-- assessing the need for technological solutions such as data analytics
+- assessing the need for technological solutions such as automated audit working papers

 - the importance of quality assurance and continuous improvement

 - quality assurance within internal audit

 - types of issues included in the quality improvement plan

 - assessing improvements